Do you look after someone that couldn’t manage without your support? If the answer is yes, then you are a carer.

 There are two simple steps every carer can make to make sure they have access to the right support:

-Both Carer Support Dorset and CRISP provide a variety of services:
+Both Carer Support Dorset and BCP Carer Support provide a variety of services:

 • Issue you with the Carers ID and discount card – as well as identification to recognise your caring role, it gives you access to multiple discounts such as cafes, shops, attractions and with professionals’ services

-• Run training to support you as a carer to carry out your caring role and also support your own health and wellbeing
+• Support with training to support you as a carer to carry out your caring role and also support your own health and wellbeing

 • Access to a team of carers advisors to provide you with personalised information, advice and signposting